Skip to content

 Page with API

 When you need to fetch data from a backend API, you can add a custom controller by creating an api.server.js file in the same directory as your page component.
+The controller uses defineCustomController to set up custom API endpoints for your page.

 This example creates a page that displays the file path of the current page.
 It demonstrates how to call backend procedures from the frontend and handle loading states and errors.